 The modes don’t adjust the suspension, which will be tuned specifically for European tastes.
 That means it’s a little bit on the firm side, but not enough to make life uncomfortable.
 How does that translate into handling prowess?
 Crawling around Marble Arch didn’t tell me much, but the engineers promise that the Mustang Mach-E will be the real deal when let loose on an open road.
 There was talk of a low centre of gravity, as you’d expect from a car with a couple of hundred kilos of batteries in the floor, as well as springs and dampers that are easier to tune thanks to that lower point.

 I’d love to give a full verdict but, given the circumstances, that’s really impossible.
 The positive points are that the car looks good, is practical enough to please most, promises strong performance, and has a battery range that could get you more than 350 miles down the road.

 Pricing is strong too, with the entry-level model expected to cost around £40,000.
-Certainly, it’s tempting enough for Ford to have already sold out of the First Edition model, with its 98.8kWh battery pack, all-wheel-drive, 335-mile range and every option box ticked.
+Although with leasing options this doesn’t mean much.
+Certainly it’s tempting enough for Ford to have already sold out of the First Edition model, with its 98.8kWh battery pack, all-wheel-drive, 335-mile range and every option box ticked.